Rongorongo: Writing media

 William J. Thomson reported a calabash, now lost, that had been found in a tomb and was "covered with hieroglyphics similar to those found on the incised tablets."
-During the early missionary period that began in 1864, it was reported that women wore bark cloth decorated with "symbols"; a fragment of one of these survives, and appears to be rongorongo.
+The fraudulent Raŋitoki fragment was presented as a piece of bark cloth skirt decorated with rongorongo.

 Oral tradition holds that, because of the great value of wood, only expert scribes used it, while pupils wrote on banana leaves.
 German ethnologist Thomas Barthel believed that carving on wood was a secondary development in the evolution of the script based on an earlier stage of incising banana leaves or the sheaths of the banana trunk with a bone stylus, and that the medium of leaves was retained not only for lessons but to plan and compose the texts of the wooden tablets.
 He found experimentally that the glyphs were quite visible on banana leaves due to the sap that emerged from the cuts and dried on the surface.
-However, when the leaves themselves dried they became brittle and would not have survived for long.
+However, when the leaves themselves dried, they became brittle and would not have survived for long.

 Barthel speculated that the banana leaf might even have served as a prototype for the tablets, with the fluted surface of the tablets an emulation of the veined structure of a leaf:

 Practical experiments with the material available on [Easter Island] have proved that the above-mentioned parts of the banana tree are not only an ideal writing material, but that in particular a direct correspondence exists between the height of the lines of writing and the distance between the veins on the leaves and stems of the banana tree.
 The classical inscriptions can be arranged in two groups according to the height of the lines (10–12 mm vs. 15 mm); this corresponds to the natural disposition of the veins on the banana stem (on average 10 mm in the lower part of a medium-sized tree) or on the banana leaf ([...] maximum 15mm).